ministryofjustice/security-guidance/docs/acceptable-use-policy.md

 -   **POL.ITAUP.021**

-    All Users **must use** the Internet and e-mail \(and other electronic communication systems\) in accordance with this policy document.
+    All Users **MUST** use the Internet and e-mail \(and other electronic communication systems\) only in accordance with this policy document.

 ### Managing e-mail use

-Users are responsible for ensuring that all information is handled in line with protective marking of that information in accordance with [IT Security - Information Classification and Handling Policy](https://intranet.justice.gov.uk/guidance/security/it-computer-security/ict-security-policy-framework/information-classification-and-handling-policy/).
+Users are responsible for ensuring that all information is handled in line with protective marking of that information in accordance with [Information Classification and Handling Policy](information-classification-and-handling-policy.md).

-The MoJ is connected to the Government Secure Intranet \(GSi\), which provides a secure environment for sending/receiving E-mails between Government departments.
-This allows Users with a MoJ E-mail account \(e.g. suffix '`@justice.gsi.gov.uk`'\) to send E-mails which attracts a protective marking up to and including `RESTRICTED` to another MoJ or government User where their E-mail suffix ends in '`.gsi.gov.uk`'.
+The MoJ is connected to the Government Secure Intranet \(GSi\), which provides a secure environment for sending and receiving E-mails between Government departments.
+This allows Users with an MoJ E-mail account \(e.g. suffix '`@justice.gov.uk`'\) to send E-mails which attracts a protective marking up to and including `OFFICIAL-SENSITIVE` to another MoJ or government User where their E-mail suffix ends in '`.gov.uk`'.

 -   **POL.ITAUP.022**

-    All Users **must ensure** that protectively marked information contained within or attached to an e-mail is handled in accordance with [ICT Security - Information Classification and Handling Policy](https://intranet.justice.gov.uk/guidance/security/it-computer-security/ict-security-policy-framework/information-classification-and-handling-policy/).
+    All Users **MUST** ensure that protectively marked information contained within or attached to an e-mail is handled in accordance with the [Information Classification and Handling Policy](information-classification-and-handling-policy.md).

-E-mail is a major source of malware and route into the MoJ for criminal organisations to defraud staff or exfiltrate information.
-All Users need to exercise care when handling emails and report any suspicious activity as an IT security incident.
+E-mail is a major source of malware and routes into the MoJ for criminal organisations to defraud staff or exfiltrate information.
+All Users need to exercise care when handling emails, and should [report any suspicious activity as an IT security incident](reporting-an-incident.md).

 -   **POL.ITAUP.023**

-    All Users **must ensure** that they do not:
+    All Users **MUST** ensure that they do not:

     -   Open any attachments to an E-mail where the source is untrusted, unknown or unsolicited.
     -   Click on any links within an E-mail where the source is untrusted, unknown or unsolicited.
 -   **POL.ITAUP.024**

-    Where a User suspects that an E-mail received is from an untrusted, unknown or unsolicited source, they **must** report it as an IT security incident.
+    Where a User suspects that an E-mail received is from an untrusted, unknown or unsolicited source, they **MUST** [report it as an IT security incident](reporting-an-incident.md).

 ## Connectivity and remote access

-Remote access is provided to MoJ ICT systems and services allowing Users access from offsite and home locations to connect in.
-The main methods of access are either via a RAS laptop and/or Blackberry device.
-In the main, remote access is to a protectively marked MoJ IT system \(up to and including `RESTRICTED`\).
-As such Users need to be aware of both the security controls and procedures of the device used as well as the general physical security considerations.
+Remote access is provided to MoJ systems and services, allowing Users access from offsite and home locations to connect in.
+In the main, remote access is to a protectively marked MoJ IT system \(up to and including `OFFICIAL-SENSITIVE`\).
+As such Users need to be aware of both the security controls and procedures of the device used, as well as the general physical security considerations.
 This includes any restriction on the carriage of such devices as they may contain HMG protectively marked data and HMG cryptographic material.

-MoJ ICT IA maintains a list of countries where carriage and use of remote access devices is permitted.
+The MoJ [Cyber Security team](#contact-details) maintains a list of countries where carriage and use of remote access devices is permitted.

 Further details can be found in the [Remote Working](remote-working.md) guidance.

 -   **POL.ITAUP.025**

-    All Users **must be** aware of the [Remote Working](remote-working.md) guidance and must confirm that they have read and understood it before being provision with any remote access devices or equipment \(e.g. RSA token\).
+    All Users **MUST** be aware of the [Remote Working](remote-working.md) guidance and **MUST** confirm that they have read and understood it before being provided with any remote access devices or equipment \(e.g. RSA token\).

 -   **POL.ITAUP.026**

-    Any User wishing to take a remote access device out of the UK **must consult** [Remote Working](remote-working.md) guidance before doing so or the applicable device IT Security Operating Procedures document.
+    Any User wishing to take a remote access device out of the UK **MUST** consult the [Remote Working](remote-working.md) guidance before doing so, and the applicable device IT Security Operating Procedures document.

 ## Monitoring of communications

 Communications may be monitored without notice and on a continual basis for a number of reasons including compliance with legal obligations, effective maintenance of IT systems, preventing or detecting unauthorised use or criminal activities \(including cyber-intrusion\), monitoring of service or performance standards, providing evidence of business transactions, and checking adherence to policies, procedures, and contracts.

-The MoJ monitors telephone usage, network, email and Internet traffic data \(including sender, receiver, subject; attachments to an e-mail; numbers called; duration of calls; domain names of websites visited, duration of visits, and files uploaded or downloaded from the Internet\) at a network level.
+The MoJ monitors telephone usage, network, email and Internet traffic data \(including sender, receiver, subject, attachments to an e-mail, numbers called, duration of calls, domain names of websites visited, duration of visits, and files uploaded or downloaded from the Internet\) at a network level.

-The MoJ, so far as possible and appropriate, respects the privacy and autonomy whilst working of all Users, but further to [this information](#personal-use), any personal use of MoJ ICT systems will also be subject to monitoring.
-By carrying out personal activities using MoJ ICT systems, Users are consenting to the MoJ processing any sensitive personal data which may be revealed by such monitoring \(for example regular visits to a set of websites\).
+The MoJ, so far as possible and appropriate, respects the privacy and autonomy whilst working of all Users, but further to [this information](#personal-use), any personal use of MoJ systems is also subject to monitoring.
+By carrying out personal activities using MoJ systems, Users are consenting to the MoJ processing any sensitive personal data which may be revealed by such monitoring \(for example regular visits to a set of websites\).

-For the purposes of business continuity it may sometimes be necessary for the MoJ to access business communications \(including within e-mail mailboxes\) while a User is absent from work \(including holiday and illness\).
-Access will only be granted through submission of a formal request to the IT Helpdesk where approval is required from the relevant line manager where the MoJ ITSO and MoJ HR may be consulted.
+For the purposes of business continuity, it may sometimes be necessary for the MoJ to access business communications \(including within e-mail mailboxes\) while a User is absent from work \(including but not limited to holiday and illness\).
+Access will normally be granted following submission of a formal request to the IT Helpdesk by the relevant line manager.
+The MoJ Chief Information Security Officer \(CISO\) and MoJ HR may be consulted.

 -   **POL.ITAUP.027**

-    All Users **must be** aware their electronic communications are being monitored in accordance with this policy.
+    All Users **MUST** be aware that their electronic communications are being monitored in accordance with this policy.

 -   **POL.ITAUP.028**

-    All Users **must be** aware that business communication \(such as e-mail mailboxes\) may be accessed if they are absent from work.
-This can only be requested and authorised by a line manager where the MoJ ITSO and MoJ HR may be consulted.
+    All Users **MUST** be aware that business communication \(such as e-mail mailboxes\) may be accessed if they are absent from work.
+Normally, this would be requested and authorised by a line manager.
+The MoJ CISO and MoJ HR may be consulted.

+## Contact details

+For any further questions relating to security, contact: [security@justice.gov.uk](mailto:security@justice.gov.uk), or for security advice, contact the Cyber Assistance Team [CyberConsultancy@digital.justice.gov.uk](mailto:CyberConsultancy@digital.justice.gov.uk).

 ## Feedback